 It was said earlier that EDU, one of the commentaries of Thiruvaimozhi, is outstanding piece of scholarship.
 This commentary was recorded in a language called Manipravalam that contains an admixture of Tamil and Sanskrit languages.
 The commentary primarily explains the import of Nammazhwar’s verses interspersed with quotes from the Upanishads, Itihasas, Puranas and other ancillary scriptures.
 In addition, the commentary also includes anecdotes (itihya) indicating conversations between earlier preceptors of Srivaishnavism.
 Nampillai reports certain happenings in the context of particular verses and points to multifarious interpretations that are possible to the same verses, thereby adding great credibility to his work.
-Further, the author points to the coherence between different decads of Thiruvaimozhi and explain the logical order of the hymns that represent the emotional journey of Nammazhwar.
+Further, the author points to the coherence between different decads of Thiruvaimozhi and explains the logical order of the hymns that represent the emotional journey of Nammazhwar.
 Finally, as described earlier, the commentary of Nampillai also posits the philosophical concepts that underlie practical Srivaishnavism.
 The value of this commentary can only be appreciated if we go into nuances and finer details in the commentary pattern of Nampillai.
 We shall delve into some of them in further detail:

 Nampillai took over the reins of Srivaishnavism and its propagation from his preceptor Nanjiyar.
 He began delivering lectures on Nanjiyar’s onpatinayirappadi commentary on the Thiruvaimozhi in addition to adding his own examples and quotations from the scriptures.
 These lectures were transcribed on a palm-left by one of Nampillai’s disciples by the name Vadakku Thiruveedhi Pillai.
 When the latter submitted this commentary at the feet of his preceptor, Nampillai took possession of it as it was written without his permission.
 He then gave this commentary to another of his disciples by the name Eyunni Madhava Perumal at a later date.
 Eyunni Madhava Perumal taught this EDU commentary to this son Padmanabha Perumal.
 Padmanabha Perumal taught this to Nalur Pillai, who in turn taught his son Nalur Achan Pillai.
 The commentary finally reached Mamunigal’s preceptor Srisailesa through divine intervention in Lord Devaraja temple, Kanchipuram.